 The Jazz program, directed by Bill Warfield, consists of a number of groups large and small, including the Jazz Ensemble, the LU Jazz Repertory Orchestra, the LU Funk Band, and a number of combos.
 The ensembles perform contemporary literature as well as the music of the more traditional bands such as Basie, Ellington, Goodman and Herman.
 A distinguished faculty of jazz musicians teaches private lessons and coaches the combos.
 Membership is by audition.

-The Marching 97 meets during the fall semester and plays at each Lehigh home game, as well as several away games.
+The Marching 97, under the direction of David Diggs, meets during the fall semester and plays at each Lehigh home game, as well as several away games.
 Made up of students from all of the colleges at Lehigh, the band is a student-run organization dedicated to building a positive Lehigh spirit at games and off the field.
 Band camp is held three days during the week prior to the start of classes.
 No audition is required.

-The Symphonic Band meets and performs only in the spring semester of each year.
+The Symphonic Band, under the direction of David Diggs, meets and performs only in the spring semester of each year.
 The ensemble consists of students, faculty and staff who are interested in playing music.
 No audition is necessary.

 The Wind Ensemble, under the direction of David B. Diggs, is a select group of students dedicated to performing music for woodwinds, brass and percussion.
 These students represent many diverse majors.
 In 1999 the Wind Ensemble was honored by Downbeat Magazine, receiving the award for the most outstanding college classical symphonic band.